kgryte/test-snippet/README.md

 #### cp.sync( dest[, opts] )

-Synchronously creates a file in a specified `destination` directory or according to a specified `filepath`.
+Synchronously creates a file in a specified `destination` directory or according to a specified filepath.

 ``` javascript
 // Directory: